arkan481/Terraform-DO-Sample/README.md

 ### Docker Build and Push
 - [x] Configure Docker private repository.
 - [x] Tag the image with Docker private repository url.
-- [ ] Configure automatic tagging with Git SHA.
+- [x] Configure automatic tagging with Git tags.
+- [x] Push the built Docker image to DockerHub by using GitHub action.
-- [ ] Document Build and Push operations.
+- [x] Document Build and Push operations.

 ## Local Setup
 Fill in every environment variables in config/config.env file.